Olivia Phikani

-Olivia Phikani is a Malawian footballer in the National team's defenders and the Ntopwa Women’s Football Team who won the 2022 FAM National Women’s Championship.
+Olivia Phikani is a Malawian footballer who plays as a defender for the Malawi National team and Ntopwa Women's Football Club, with whom she won the 2022 FAM National Women’s Championship.
+Phikani was in the squad for Malawi's debut at the 2026 Women's Africa Cup of Nations in 2026.

-Life
+Career

-The 2022 FAM National Women’s Championship was settled when her team of Ntopwa Women’s Football Team beat the Ascent Academy in a penalty shoot-out after the game ended in a 1-1 draw.
-Phikani was one of the five Ntopwas players who took the winning five penalties.
-In August 2023 the team chosen by James Sangala travelled to Durban in South Africa to take part in the CAF Women’s Champion’s League/ Cosafa Qualifiers.
+The 2022 FAM National Women’s Championship final was decided when Ntopwa Women’s Football Club defeated Ascent Academy in a penalty shoot-out following a 1-1 draw.
+Phikani was one of five Ntopwas players to score goals in the penalties.

+In August 2023, the team, managed by James Sangala, travelled to Durban, South Africa, to compete in the CAF Women’s Champion’s League COSAFA Qualifiers.

-In April she went to South Africa was part of the team playing two matches against the South Africa women's national soccer team.
-The team was depleted because of confusion which led to the Temwa sisters and Rose Kabzere not being available.
+In April 2025, Phikani travelled to South Africa as part of the national team in order to play two matches against the South Africa women's national soccer team.
+The team was significantly weakened because of administrative complications that led to the absence of key players, such as the Chawinga sisters and Rose Kabzere.
+Phikani featured in the matches played in Soweto and Pretoria.